 3. 2-factor authentication (2fa).
-This protection measure is very important because it creates an additional security check before withdrawal of the funds.
-When password and PIN (which can be obtained by hackers from compromised emails or messages) are inserted, one needs to insert the unique code (One TIme Password) that is generated (updated) every 30 seconds on the user's device.
+This protection measure is very important because it creates an additional security check before the withdrawal of the funds.
+When password and PIN (which can be obtained by hackers from compromised emails or messages) are inserted, one needs to insert the unique code (One Time Password) that is generated (updated) every 30 seconds on the user's device.
 So without this device, no one cannot withdraw funds from the user's account.

 4. Multi-Signature Email Confirmation (Multisig).
 This protection measure (if enabled) makes it impossible to withdraw funds without confirmation of the transaction via email.
 To make this step more efficient Freewallet allows setting up to 5 email addresses for the email confirmation.
 The transaction is finished only after the withdrawal gets confirmed from all of the addresses.